 BOTANICAL NAME: Chenopodium esculentus

 SOURCE CODE: C

-PACKET LABEL INSTRUCTIONS: Start in pots in fall or very early spring-needs a period of moist cold (stratification) before sprouting when weather warms.
-Outdoors is best, as fluctuating temps help germination.
-Or try this: pre-soak seed overnight, then chill 2 days in fridge.
+GROWING INSTRUCTIONS: Start in pots in fall or very early spring-needs a period of moist cold (stratification) before sprouting when weather warms.
+Outdoors is best, as fluctuating temperatures help germination.
+Or try this: Pre-soak seed overnight, then chill 2 days in fridge.
 Sow ˝" deep 2-4" apart in flats or direct.
 Transplant 1' apart (or thin if direct-sown) in good soil with protection from hot sun.
 Perennial zones 5-9.
 Tolerates shade-doesn't like hot weather.